nedap/archie/README.md

 # NOTE: THIS IS A DEVELOPMENT BRANCH

 We are splitting Archie into separate modules.
-This causes a few API incompatibilities:
+This causes a few API incompatibilities, which is not limited to the following list:

 - APathQuery is now changed into AOMPathQuery and RMPathQuery.
 If you used itemAtPath and itemsAtPath this will not affect your code.
 - The default AOM methods no longer use ArchieRMInfoLookup by default.
 You need to supply it by hand.
-List of cases where this happens:
+List of a few cases where this happens:
     - CAttributeTuple.isValidValue()
     - CAttributeTuple.isValid()
+    - Flattener
+    - ArchetypeValidator
+    - RMQueries
+    - RuleEvaluation
+    - ... probably more
 - ADLPArser.withConstrainsImposer has been removed.
 You can still do new ADLPArser(new RMConstraintsImposer()) if you want, or use it manually.

 ## dependency